Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 End Sub

-In the global declaration area, Class-Module ClsTxt is declared as Object F and Collection Object as C.
+In the global declaration area, Class-Module ClsTxt is declared as Object F and a Collection Object as C.

 In the Form_Load() Event Procedure, we scan through Form3 controls and take only TextBox controls.
-The Form Object and TextBox controls are assigned to the F.pFrm and F.pTxt Properties of ClsTxt Object.
+The Form Object and TextBox controls are assigned to the F.pFrm and F.pTxt Properties of the ClsTxt Object.

-The F.pTxt Object's OnMouseMove() Event Procedure is enabled so that when it happens the control goes to the txt_MouseMove() sub-routine of the Class Module instance of ClsTxt for the first time.
-In the next step ClsTxt Object instance, F is added to the Collection Object, as its Item.
+The F.pTxt Object's OnMouseMove() Event Procedure is enabled so that, when it happens, the control goes to the txt_MouseMove() sub-routine of the Class Module instance of ClsTxt for the first time.
+In the next step, the ClsTxt Object instance F is added to the Collection Object, as its Item.
 In the next step, the ClsTxt Object instance F is cleared from memory.
 A new F object instance is created for the next Text Box.
-This is necessary to identify each instance of TextBox Object, with a different internal reference, related to each Text Box added to the Collection Object as its Item.
+This is necessary to identify each instance of the TextBox Object with a different internal reference of each TextBox added to the Collection Object as its Item.

 This process repeats for all the TextBoxes on Form3.

-When the Form is closed the Form_Unload() Event executes and the Collection Object is cleared from Memory.
+When the Form is closed, the Form_Unload() Event executes, and the Collection Object is cleared from Memory.

-When Form3 is open these initializing steps are performed and all the Text Box Controls are enabled with the Mouse Move Event, added to the Collection Object, and stay in memory till Form3 is closed.
-Each Text Box's Mouse Move Event is handled by their respective ClsTxt Object instance added in the Collection Object.
+When Form3 is open, these initialization steps are performed, and all the TextBox Controls are enabled with the Mouse Move Event, added to the Collection Object, and stay in memory till Form3 is closed.
+Each Text Box's Mouse Move Event is handled by its respective ClsTxt Object instance added to the Collection Object.

 The RunMouseOver() Function Call.

-The second Mouse Move Event onwards the event calls the RunMouseOver() Function from the Standard Module1.
+From the second MouseMove event onwards, the event calls the RunMouseOver() Function from the Standard Module1.
 The VBA Code of this Function is given below.

 Option Explicit